npflueger/npflueger.github.io/_teaching/272-25spring.md

 * [Gradescope instructions](handouts/gsinfo.pdf).
 Our course code is **NY6ZG2**.
 * Please fill out the **Course survery** on Gradescope by Friday 1/31.
 * [Problem Set 1](psets/pset1.pdf) (due Wednesday 2/5)

+### Exams

+* Midterm 1: Friday 3/7, in class.
+    * Remember to make a one-page note-sheet (front and back)!
+    * The exam will cover all material in class up to Friday 2/28, and problem sets 1 through 5.
+    * Sample exams will be posted here closer to the exam.

+* Midterm 2: Friday 4/18, in class.
+    * Remember to make a one-page note-sheet (front and back)!
+    * The exam will cover all material in class from Monday 3/3 to Friday 4/11, and problem sets 6 through 10.
+    * Sample exams will be posted here closer to the exam.

+* Final Exam: date to be set by the registrar.
+It will be during finals week (Friday 5/9 to Thursday 5/15).
+    * Remember to make a one-page note-sheet (front and back)!
+    * The final exam will be cumulative, but will place larger emphasis on topics covered after the second midterm.
+    * Sample exams will be posted here closer to the exam.